Tuesday, October 6, 2015

 10. Employees of federal, state or local government.
 That includes the President of the United States to postal workers

-Excluded from coverage were 24 % of the Caucasian and 65 % of the African Americans workforce.
-The professional employees of the NAACP as well as the farmer sharecropper and maid were initially excluded from Social Security.
+Excluded from coverage were 24 % of the Caucasian and 65 % of the African American workforce.
+The professional employees of the NAACP as well as the farmer sharecroppers and maids were initially excluded from Social Security.

-As a genealogists looking for information we must keep in mind that the Social Security laws of today were not applicable 80 years ago.
-We maybe looking for nonexistent information about our ancestors in the Social Security System.
+As genealogists looking for information, we must keep in mind that the Social Security laws of today were not applicable over 80 years ago.
+We may be looking for nonexistent information about our ancestors in the Social Security System.

 from Social Security Bulletin, Vol. 70 No. 4 (released November 2010)